scheuringtamas/Portfolio/README.md

 ## About Me

-I am a recent computer science graduate with a passion for iOS development.
-I enjoy creating clean, efficient, and user-friendly applications.
+I am a recent computer science graduate with a passion for software development.
 This portfolio is a collection of my projects, showcasing my journey and growth as a developer.

 ## Contact